nekocari/miniTCG/README.md

 (Because of the DSGVO you should consider hosting Bootstrap and the FontAwesome iconfont yourself!)

-*Note that this is a german project, so files will contain mostly german text elements!*
+*Note that this startet as an all german project, so files may still contain some german text elements!
-If you are interested in an english translation, please let me know.
+But the comments are mostly english and the views are being translated as well, with options to add in other languages in the future. *

-**The Application is still under development!**
+**The Application is still in development.**

 ---